Jazzy B: Early life and career

-Jazzy B was born in Durgapur, Nawanshahr Punjab, India.
-When he was five years old, his family moved to Surrey, British Columbia, Canada.
+Jazzy B, born April 1, 1969, moved from Punjab to Canada at a young age, settling in Surrey, British Columbia.

 His first album Gugiyan Da Jora was released in 1993.
 The rhythm was played by Sukhshinder Shinda who suggested that he move to England if he wanted a prominent career in Punjabi music.

-He is a big fan of the late singer Kuldeep Manak, which is one of the reasons why Jazzy's album, Maharajas, released in 2011, with Kuldeep's son, Yudhvir, also a singer, is a tribute to Kuldeep Manak, with some of Kuldeep's original vocals retained, and many other songs sung by Jazzy and Yudhvir, are also a tribute to Kuldeep Manak.
+He is a big fan of the late singer Kuldeep Manak.
 Jazzy has released 12 studio albums, and two religious ones.
-He has collaborated on many tracks.
+He has collaborated on tracks with other artists.